Diablo Immortal Elder Rifts Explained

 - The challenge in Elder Rifts is scaled to your current Combat Rating, making them a consistent experience irrespective of the progress of your character.
 This practically guarantees that Elder Rifts are trivial to complete (both solo and in group) in a timeframe of 3-5 minutes.

-- While you can enter an Elder Rift as-is, you are heavily encouraged to spend Crests (Rift Modifier section below). s or s) at the entrance.
-Adding Crests modifies the rift with random factors (both beneficial and detrimental, but largely inconsequential — see
+- While you can enter an Elder Rift as-is, you are heavily encouraged to spend Crests ( Crests or Legendary Crests) at the entrance.
+Adding Crests modifies the rift with random factors (both beneficial and detrimental, but largely inconsequential — see Rift Modifier section below).

-- You can add up to 3 of the (free-to-play accessible) Rare s.
-You can add 1, 2, 3 or a whopping 10 (no in-betweens) of the paid s.
+- You can add up to 3 of the (free-to-play accessible) Rare Crests.
+You can add 1, 2, 3 or a whopping 10 (no in-betweens) of the paid Legendary Crests.

 - Leaving a Crested Elder Rift before it is finished will return all Crests used at the entrance, so you need not fear disconnections or untimely interruptions.

-- The Legendary Gem crafting currency, s, drops at a rate of 1 per Crest used, and is affected by your party members' Crests.
-You have a hard cap of how many s you can get — limited to 200/week for your own efforts, plus an additional 120 from party members using Crests.
+- The Legendary Gem crafting currency, Fading Embers, drops at a rate of 1 per Crest used, and is affected by your party members' Crests.
+You have a hard cap of how many Fading Embers you can get — limited to 200/week for your own efforts, plus an additional 120 from party members using Crests.

-- is an additional buff that can be active depending on the factional warfare between Shadows and Immortals.
-If Immortals clear the faction-specific Kion's Ordeal raid, they and the Adventurers (neutral, non-factioned players) get up to 3 s per day (1 per Elder Rift run).
+- Daedessa's Blessing is an additional buff that can be active depending on the factional warfare between Shadows and Immortals.
+If Immortals clear the faction-specific Kion's Ordeal raid, they and the Adventurers (neutral, non-factioned players) get up to 3 Blessed Chests per day (1 per Elder Rift run).
 If Kion's Ordeal is not cleared, said buff goes to the Shadows faction.
-Blessed Chests mostly contain s (used to open chests in Iben Fahd's Sanctum, yielding rewards for the Legacy of the Horadrim passive upgrade system).
-There is a small chance for Blessed Chests to drop a as well.
+Blessed Chests mostly contain Aspirant's Keys (used to open chests in Iben Fahd's Sanctum, yielding rewards for the Legacy of the Horadrim passive upgrade system).
+There is a small chance for Blessed Chests to drop a Crest as well.

 Elder Rift Advice